Gas prices steady amid Baghdad airstrike

 Gas prices increased only slightly since Thursday’s Pentagon-ordered strike on a Baghdad airport killed Qasem Soleimani.
 Some analysts think Iran could potentially retaliate by attacking Middle Eastern oil production sites or restricting oil flow to the region.

-When a series of drone attacks were launched on one of the world’s largest oil processing facilities in Saudi Arabia in September, U.S. gas prices rose by 1.5 percent days after.
+When a series of drone attacks was launched on one of the world’s largest oil processing facilities in Saudi Arabia in September, U.S. gas prices rose by 1.5 percent days after.

 Still, with strong oil production in the United States, the impact on fuel from this latest airstrike will likely not last long.
 Sanctions on Iran that block much of Iran's oil output, outages there aren’t expected to shock prices, Stephen Schork, founder and editor of The Schork Report, said Friday on “Mornings with Maria.”